-75cl * 13% ABV * Burgundy, France
+75cl * 13.5% ABV * Burgundy, France

-The Clos Salomon vineyard dates back to at least 1375 from when there are records of the domaine selling not only to the Papal Court in Avignon, but to the Pope himself in Rome.
+The Clos Salomon vineyard dates back to at least 1375 from when there are records of the Domaine selling not only to the Papal Court in Avignon, but to the Pope himself in Rome.
 It was also the favourite wine of the popular French King Henry IV.

-Ludovic du Gardin and Fabrice Perrotto.
+The monopole vineyard Le Clos Salomon produces a red Givry Premier Cru, made without concession to commercial logic by the engaging winemaking duo, Ludovic du Gardin and Fabrice Perrotto.
 The 7 hectare vineyard has been owned by Ludovic’s family since 1632: an especially impressive feat when you consider that this includes the period of the French Revolution which did not exactly do wonders for the continuity of family held estates.

 The Clos Salomon vineyard itself is a rocky, steeply sloping south and east facing vineyard, just to the south-west of Givry.
 An absolute suntrap, Clos Salomon makes a distinctly full-bodied wine and the domaine has to harvest different parts of the vineyard at different times, to try to balance out the soaring ripeness levels found between the lower and upper slopes and the older and younger vines.